TV-Rename/Website/_manual/user.md

 The second solution is far more drastic in its effect.

 "Force Refresh All" in the **Tools** menu is the "Tool of Last Resort".
-If TV Rename's representation of your Media Library is a real mess or the previous solution doesn't help then this is your only real alternative.
+If TV&nbsp;Rename's representation of your Media Library is a real mess or the previous solution doesn't help then this is your only real alternative.

 ![Force Refresh All](images/tools/force-refresh-all-01.png){:.pic-r}
 After selecting the option from the menu you are presented with the alert window (shown).